JB060/project-4-CI/README.md

-# Inventory Management Application
+# Inventory Management System

-This Django-based inventory management application allows users to efficiently manage inventory items, categorize them, and receive alerts for low inventory levels.
-It features a responsive, user-friendly interface and is deployed on Heroku.
+A Django-based web application designed for efficient inventory management, helping users to track items, organize by categories, and receive alerts for low stock levels.
+This application offers user registration, authentication, and a streamlined inventory dashboard.

+---

 ## Table of Contents